JoanDoe11/Machine-Learning-Twitter-Sentiment-Analysis/README.md

 # Project

 Create a model that can distinguish a tweet as positive (class: 1) or negative (class: 0), using the Naive Bayes Classification algorithm.
-Data is unstructured - before the classification algorithm, it needs to be processed.
+Data is semistructured - before the classification algorithm, it needs to be processed.

 Data: data was given by Racunarski fakultet, for the purpose of this project.
 Therefore, I cannot make it public.

+Form of the data is as follows: csv file, tokens: (id, sentiment, sentimentText)

 # Machine learning